How Schools Across America Are Struggling With AI Deepfakes

 “Incidents in other Southern California districts prompted us to take proactive measures,” he told The Epoch Times via email.
 “Given the rapid emergence of AI and its potential misuse, we drafted a comprehensive policy to ensure our district is prepared to address any future issues involving deep fakes or inappropriate AI-generated content.”

-The Center for Democracy and Technology reported last month that 40 percent of students and 29 percent of teachers were aware of deepfakes depicting children or adults associated with their school during the 2023-2024 academic year.
+The Center for Democracy and Technology reported in September that 40 percent of students and 29 percent of teachers were aware of deepfakes depicting children or adults associated with their school during the 2023–2024 academic year.

-Teenage girls look at a cellphone during a break on school campus.
+Teenage girls look at a cellphone during a break on a school campus.
 (Nimito/Gettyimages)

-The report is based on a survey of about 3,300 respondents across the country representing grades 6–12, and including parents and teachers.
+The report is based on a survey of about 3,300 respondents across the country representing sixth through 12th grades, and including parents and teachers.
 Thirty-eight percent considered the deepfake content offensive, and 33 percent described it as sexually explicit.

 Most teachers said they had not received training on how to respond to deepfakes and that their districts had not updated their policies to deal with these types of incidents, according to the report.

-The report also said that most of the teachers surveyed indicated their employers have taken little action to address the threat of deepfakes.
+The report also stated that most of the teachers surveyed indicated that their employers have taken little action to address the threat of deepfakes.
 Less than a quarter of respondents said the word deepfake has been added to the district sexual harassment policy or student code of conduct.

-Teachers prefer to contact law enforcement to discipline deepfake perpetrators, with long-term suspension as the second choice and counseling as the third, the report said.
+Teachers prefer to contact law enforcement to discipline deepfake perpetrators, with long-term suspension as the second choice, and counseling as the third, according to the report.

 By contrast, parents did not include any of those actions in their top three options.
-They said they prefer educating first-time offenders about the harmful impacts of deepfakes, the report said.
-Their second choice is counseling, and the third is issuing a warning.
+They said they prefer educating first-time offenders about the harmful impacts of deepfakes, according to the report.
+Their second choice is counseling, and their third option is issuing a warning.

 AI Regulation

-“There are no laws effectively targeting and limiting the creation and circulation of deepfakes, and all current requirements on creators are ineffective,” CBD said.
+“There are no laws effectively targeting and limiting the creation and circulation of deepfakes, and all current requirements on creators are ineffective,” the CBD states.

-This illustration photo shows a phone screen displaying a statement from the head of security policy at Meta with a fake video (R) of Ukrainian President Volodymyr Zelenskyy calling on his soldiers to lay down their weapons shown in the background, in Washington, on Jan.
-30, 2023.
+A phone screen displaying a statement from the head of security policy at Meta with a fake video (R) of Ukrainian President Volodymyr Zelenskyy calling on his soldiers to lay down their weapons shown in the background, in Washington, on Jan.
+30, 2023, in this photo illustration.
 (Olivier Douliery/AFP via Getty Images)

 Legal Guidance

-In the latter, district officials said they didn’t call the police after a female student was victimized because their lawyers told them they weren’t required to report “fake” images.
+In the Washington state incident, district officials said they didn’t call the police after a female student was victimized because their lawyers told them they weren’t required to report “fake” images.

 AALRR attorneys declined an interview with The Epoch Times, but the company’s website says districts can be sued for failing to respond appropriately to deepfakes under laws that predate AI.
 They advise school leaders to establish AI policies and educate students on how AI can be used responsibly as well as misused.